pc-magas/mkdotenv/README.md

 ## On Ubuntu & Linux Mint

-If running ubuntu or Linux mint ytou can use out ppa repository:
+If running ubuntu or Linux mint you can use our PPA repository:

 ```
 sudo add-apt-repository ppa:pcmagas/mkdotenv